CloudKeeper-Inc/EFS-PDF-Viewer/README.md

 # EFS-PDF-Viewer
-This is a PDF viewer through which you can just view the pdf and not download it.
+This is a PDF viewer through which you can just view the PDF and not download it.
 * The PDF viewer has screen shot protection for every hot keys in case you hit the space bar and the screen remains black cleck any other key it will go back to normal.
 * If you accidently click tab key then just move your mouse in the middle of the screen and click it will go back to normal
 ## Installation